AugustinJose1221/Abbott-and-Costello/README.md

 # Abbott-and-Costello
 Post-Apocalyptic Communication System

-This is a client-server communication system.The messages are encrypted with RSA-SHA1.
+This is a client-server communication system.The messages are encrypted with RSA and hashed with SHA for further security.